superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 The 62 Polymers is not locked, so they can be moved.

 ## Overflow from Smart Push
-**Example 1:** You have 10 Water to push, and there is a Crate that has 9 Water and also an empty slot, then the result after bulk transferring the Water is that the Crate not has a slot with 10 Water and another slot with 9 Water.
+**Example 1:** You have 10 Water to push, and there is a Crate that has 9 Water and also an empty slot, then the result after bulk transferring the Water is that the Crate now has a slot with 10 Water and another slot with 9 Water.
 The extra water overflowed to that Crate's empty slot because it had room.

 **Example 2:** You have 10 Water to push, and there are two crates with 2 Water and 3 Water respectively.
 After the smart push, the two crates will have 10 Water and 5 Water respectively.